apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 ### Deploy the Strimzi operator

-The [**GitHub repository**](https://github.com/jaehyeon-kim/beam-demos/tree/master/beam-deploy) keeps manifest files that you can use to deploy the *Strimzi operator*, Kafka cluster, and Kafka management application.
-To download a different version of the operator, you can download the relevant manifest file by specifying the desired version.
+The GitHub repository keeps manifest files that you can use to deploy the Strimzi operator, Kafka cluster, and Kafka management application.
+To download a different version of the operator, download the relevant manifest file by specifying the version.
 By default, the manifest file assumes that the resources are deployed in the *myproject* namespace.
 However, because we deploy them in the *default* namespace, we need to change the resource namespace.
 We change the resource namespace using [sed](https://www.gnu.org/software/sed/manual/sed.html).

 To deploy the operator, use the `kubectl create` command.